Goat: Reproduction

-In addition to natural, traditional mating, artificial insemination has gained popularity among goat breeders, as it allows easy access to a wide variety of bloodlines.

 Gestation length is approximately 150 days.
 Twins are the usual result, with single and triplet births also common.
 Less frequent are litters of quadruplet, quintuplet, and even sextuplet kids.
 Birthing, known as kidding, generally occurs uneventfully.
 Just before kidding, the doe will have a sunken area around the tail and hip, as well as heavy breathing.
 She may have a worried look, become restless and display great affection for her keeper.
 The mother often eats the placenta, which gives her much-needed nutrients, helps stanch her bleeding, and parallels the behavior of wild herbivores, such as deer, to reduce the lure of the birth scent for predators.

-Freshening usually (coming into milk production) occurs at kidding, although milk production is also relatively common in unbred doelings of dairy breeds.Milk production varies with the breed, age, quality, and diet of the doe; dairy goats generally produce between 1,500 and 4,000 lb of milk per 305-day lactation.
+Freshening (coming into milk production) usually occurs at kidding, although milk production is also relatively common in unbred doelings of dairy breeds.
+Milk production varies with the breed, age, quality, and diet of the doe; dairy goats generally produce between 1,500 and 4,000 lb of milk per 305-day lactation.
 On average, a good quality dairy doe will give at least 6 lb of milk per day while she is in milk.
 A first-time milker may produce less, or as much as 16 lb, or more of milk in exceptional cases.
 After the lactation, the doe will "dry off", typically after she has been bred.
 Occasionally, goats that have not been bred and are continuously milked will continue lactation beyond the typical 305 days.
-Meat, fiber, and pet breeds are not usually milked and simply produce enough for the kids until weaning.

-Male lactation is also known to occur in goats.
+Male lactation sometimes occurs in goats.